sonic-net/DASH/documentation/dataplane/design/dash-routing-guidelines.md

 ### Mapping

+Mappings for a local VM reside on a VM's host.
-Mapping lookups determine the network physical address (PA) spaces to redirect traffic.
+Mapping lookups determine the network provider address (PA) spaces to redirect traffic.
-A mapping is a CA to PA (Customer Address to Physical Address) lookup table, and Encap determination (for example).
+A mapping is a CA to PA (Customer Address to Provider Address) lookup table, and Encap determination (for example).

   `10.3.0.0/16 -> VNET C (Peered) (use mapping)`